The best gold coins to invest in today

 Numismatic, or collectible, coins work differently.
 “They introduce a premium that has nothing to do with the pure metal content value of the gold,” says Henry Yoshida, a certified financial planner and co-founder of Rocket Dollar, a fintech company in Austin, Texas.
 Rarity and historical significance drive their value.

-Several government mints produce bullion coins for investors, and global recognition plays a direct role in how easily each one sells.
-The best gold coins to buy include the American Gold Eagle, Canadian Gold Maple Leaf, South African Krugerrand, British Gold Britannia and Australian Gold Kangaroo.
+Several government mints produce gold bullion coins for investors, and global recognition plays a direct role in how easily each one sells.
+The best gold coins and bullion to buy include the American Gold Eagle, Canadian Gold Maple Leaf, South African Krugerrand, British Gold Britannia and Australian Gold Kangaroo.

 American Gold Eagle